nastyak6/dummy_func/README.md

 ## Overview

 The **Dummy Function Project** serves as a demonstration repository to showcase the capabilities of a Jenkins multi-branch pipeline.
 This repository contains a simple Python function, `say_hello`, accompanied by a unit test to validate the function.
 The primary focus is on the integration and automation provided by the Jenkins pipeline.
+This repo was created as a part of our devops course , and is used in this [PROJECT](https://github.com/annageryes/Final_Project_Devops)

 ## Features